liuqx315/Multiscale-pattern/doc/guide/source/Organization.rst

-The set of linear solver modules distributed with ARKode is intended to be expanded in the future as new algorithms are developed, and may additionally be expanded through user-supplied linear solver modules, as will be described later.
+The set of linear solver modules distributed with ARKode is intended to be expanded in the future as new algorithms are developed, and may additionally be expanded through user-supplied linear solver modules, further described in the section :ref:`LinearSolvers.custom`.

-In the case of the direct methods ARKDENSE and ARKBAND, the package includes an algorithm for approximation of the Jacobian by difference quotients, but the user also has the option of supplying the Jacobian (or an approximation to it) directly.
-In the case of the Krylov iterative methods ARKSPGMR, ARKSPBCG, ARKSPTFQMR, ARKSPFGMR and ARKPCG, the package includes an algorithm for the approximation by difference quotients of the product between the Jacobian matrix and a vector of appropriate length.
+In the case of the direct methods (ARKDENSE and ARKBAND), ARKode includes an algorithm to approximate the Jacobian using difference quotients, but the user also has the option of supplying the Jacobian (or an approximation to it) directly.
+In the case of the Krylov iterative methods (ARKSPGMR, ARKSPBCG, ARKSPTFQMR, ARKSPFGMR and ARKPCG), ARKode includes an algorithm to approximate the product between the Jacobian matrix and a vector, also using difference quotients.
 Again, the user has the option of supplying a routine for this operation.
 For the Krylov methods, preconditioning must be supplied by the user, in two phases: *setup* (preprocessing of Jacobian data) and *solve*.
-While there is no default choice of preconditioner analagous to the difference-quotient approximation in the direct case, the references [BH1989]_ and [B1992]_, together with the example and demonstration programs included with ARKode and CVODE, offer considerable assistance in building preconditioners.
+While there is no default choice of preconditioner analagous to the difference-quotient approximation in the direct case, the references [BH1989]_ and [B1992]_, together with the example and demonstration programs included with ARKode and CVODE, offer considerable assistance in building simple preconditioners.

 Each ARKode linear solver module consists of four routines, devoted to